Why opt for a hardware wallet?

 Legitimate hardware wallets store funds offline on a secure encrypted hardware storage with numerous security measures in place.
 Ledger hardware wallets comprise of several security features, including a Micro Controller Chip (MCU), operating system, and anti-tampering authentication check.

 Most micro controller chips used by other hardware wallet providers are generic ones that are used in common appliances like microwaves and TV remotes.
 These are not tamper resistant.
 Only Secure Element (SE) chips provide that higher level of security.

 SE chips are used where critical and secure data storage is required such as in passports and credit cards.
 These are tamper resistant to multiple attack vectors and can securely host applications along with their cryptographic data.

 Ledger uses the highly customised BOLOS hardware operating system on hardware wallets - this is the only customised operating system in the market (at the time of writing).
-This also allows third party applications to be used in conjunction in a secure manner.
+This also allows third party applications to be used in conjunction, in a secure manner.

-Finally, Root of Trust verification in the operating system check whether the Ledger device and software is genuine.
-This is done every time a Ledger Nano S or Nano X is turned on - an important validation process.
+Finally, Root of Trust verification embedded in the operating system check whether the Ledger device and software is genuine.
+This is done every time a Ledger Nano S or Ledger Nano X is turned on - an important validation process.
 Device integrity is checked against a referencing validation from the provider.